 But the jibes, cruel or just thoughtless, can have a devastating effect, particularly on young athletes with fragile self-confidence.

-As part of a special 5 live programme I went to see Hollie Avil, former World Junior Triathlon Champion, who announced in May she was quitting elite sport at the age of just 22.
+As part of a special BBC Radio 5 live programme, I went to see Hollie Avil, former world junior triathlon champion, who announced in May that she was quitting elite sport at the age of only 22.

 For six years she'd fought a battle with an eating disorder, sparked by a throwaway comment by a coach - not her own - after a competition.
 During a discussion about how she could improve her times, he suggested that she might like to watch her weight.

-“I was a swimmer, I had my broad shoulders, always had strong legs - but I thought to be faster and stronger you had to train harder, simple.
+"I was a swimmer, I had my broad shoulders, always had strong legs - but I thought to be faster and stronger you had to train harder, simple as that.
 I never thought you had to be slimmer.
-So it just planted a seed in my head that got me thinking in very wrong ways about how I should get thinner and how I should get lighter.”
+So it just planted a seed in my head that got me thinking in very wrong ways about how I should get thinner and how I should get lighter."

 Eventually, with the help of nutritionists and sports psychologists, Hollie got her diet - and her career - back on track.
 But early this year, she suffered stress fractures in each shin.